zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 	- Choose the right time to join the competition
 	- Last mover advantage: the last development to productize the tech is more important than the first development
 - Monopoly
-	- Gain monopoly in small markets is important for high profit
+	- Gain monopoly in small markets with big share is important for high profit
 	- Facebook started as a social website in Stanford
 - Right management team
 	- Choosing founders are like marrying people